NServiceBusExtensions/NServiceBus.HandlerOrdering/readme.source.md

 ## Sample

-This sample demonstrates how to use interfaces to express dependencies between handlers.
+[The sample](/src/Sample) demonstrates how to use interfaces to express dependencies between handlers.

 ### Configuring to use HandlerOrdering